A smooth, cool, creamy, Madagascan vanilla and lemon cheesecake. This is an easy pudding to make with no need for an oven.

 Madagascan vanilla and lemon cheesecake

-4. Spoon on top of the biscuit base and level off.
+- Spoon on top of the biscuit base and level off.
 Put in the fridge to firm up for one hour.
-Remove from the tin and put on a plate to serve.
+Remove from the tin and put on a plate to serve, let it come up to room temperature for 30 minutes before serving.